Don Ross (guitarist): Style and technique

 Ross's music borrows from blues, jazz, folk and classical music creating a style that he describes as "heavy wood".

 Ross names Bruce Cockburn, John Renbourn, Pierre Bensusan, Keith Jarrett, Egberto Gismonti and Pat Metheny as his main sources of inspiration.
 One of his songs, "Michael, Michael, Michael", is dedicated to Michael Hedges, and Ross has performed straight covers of his compositions.
 One obvious but unattributed influence is the psychedelic 1967 track 'Embryonic Journey' by Jefferson Airplane.
 Ross's advanced technique and his sure feeling for rhythm combine with uncommon ideas to make his style instantly recognizable.
 He often uses percussive techniques and plays intricate down and upstroke patterns with his thumb.
 These techniques have found their way into the toolboxes of many competitive fingerstyle guitarists.
 His use of acrylic nails allows him to get a consistent, clean tone without the hassle of broken fingernails.

-Don Ross played a Lowden S-10 in the beginning of his career, and in 1997 started playing a Lowden O-10.
+Ross played a Lowden S-10 in the beginning of his career, and in 1997 started playing a Lowden O-10.
 Today he plays custom-made guitars by Marc Beneteau, a Canadian luthier from St. Thomas, Ontario.
 The Beneteaus are equipped with a combination of microphone and K&K pickups.
 Occasionally he plays a baritone guitar and a harp guitar by Marc Beneteau, or uses a custom 7-string by Oskar Graf, a luthier from Clarendon, Ontario.

 In the liner notes to Ross' 2003 album Robot Monster, Bruce Cockburn writes, "Nobody does what Don Ross does with an acoustic guitar.
 He takes the corners so fast you think he's going to roll, but he never loses control."